IntegratedSalad/LocalChat/design.md

 ## Classes
 ## Class 'BVService'
 Description:
-This class embeds the DNS-SD Service Registration functionality:
+This class embeds the DNS-SD Service Registration functionality and holds instance's service basic information:
     1. Service Registration (and handling the response from daemon),
     2. ?Discovery of Browsing and Registration Domains (Domain Enumeration), Although we will for now, use only .local (and should only use local?)